-Advanced Placement English (Course #449)

-Prerequisite: Western World Lit
+Advanced Placement English (Course #449) Prerequisite: Western World Lit:

 Advanced Placement English is designed to prepare students for the quality and quantity of reading expected in a college-level course.
-Students who wish to enroll in the class will meet the instructor at the end of the previous school year.
-They will be contacted over the summer and arrange to meet twice before school begins to receive the syllabus and a summer reading assignment.
-Attendance is required.
 In AP English, students will undergo an intensive study of the different genres and themes which are found in literature.
-Students will demonstrate their knowledge and critical thinking skills through writing.
-Students will learn about and practice advanced essay writing techniques on old AP examinations.
-Some of the authors covered in the course are: Dostoevsky, Hawthorne, Conrad, Fitzgerald, Achebe, Milton, Williams, Miller, Hursten, and Shakespeare.
+Students will demonstrate their knowledge and critical thinking skills through writing and literature.
+Students will read and analyze plays, short stories, and novels by a variety of authors suitable for academic study.
 In the spring, students have the option to take the AP examination.
 Passage of this challenging exam may provide students with college credit.
 This class meets the state colleges' requirements for English credit.

-Foundations of Literature / Lab- (Course #LAFL1)
+Foundations of Literature / Lab- (Course #LAFL1) Prerequisite: Teacher Approval